Title: Navy yeoman (F), World War I; communications yeoman, World War II

 Plot Location: Naval 4, Row 15, Grave 7

-Kathryn Lufkin Alcorn was part of an historic change to the U.S. Armed Services during World War I. Beginning in 1917, women who were not nurses could enlist in the Armed Forces.
+Her common name was Katie and she was part of an historic change to the U.S. Armed Services during World War I. Beginning in 1917, women who were not nurses could enlist in the Navy.

 In 1914 the Allied Powers initially consisted of France, Great Britain, and Russia, and the opposing side included Germany, Austria-Hungary, and the Ottoman Empire.
-Over the ensuing years 12 more countries became involved, including the United States when it joined the Allies in 1917.
+Over the ensuing years, 12 more countries became involved, including the United States in 1917.

-Most of the Yeomen (F) personnel (with the F denoting the sailor is a female) performed clerical duties such as typing, stenography, bookkeeping, accounting, telephone operations, and inventory control, but others were assigned as radio operators, draftsmen, photographers, telegraphers, chemists, and finger printers.
-They were assigned to stations throughout the country as well as naval stations in England, France, Puerto Rico, the Canal Zone, Guam, and Hawaii.
+Most of the yeomen (F) personnel (with the F denoting the sailor is a female) performed office duties such as typing, stenography, bookkeeping, accounting, telephone operations, and inventory control.
+Others became radio operators, draftsmen, photographers, telegraphers, chemists, and finger printers.
+They were assigned to stations throughout the country and U.S. territories.
 Katie was assigned to the Philadelphia Navy Yard as a stenographer and clerk.

-The Great War ended with the Armistice in November, 1918, and while the yeomen (F) had signed up for a four year obligation they were sent home with Honorable Discharges as soon as their specific duties were no longer needed.
+The Great War ended with the Armistice in November, 1918, but that wasn’t the end of the paperwork.
+The women were sent home with an honorable discharge as soon as their specific duties were no longer needed.
 They also obtained full veterans benefits and military preference to obtain a civil service rating for jobs in the federal government.

 Katie married Charles A. Alcorn in 1929 and had a son, Charles, Jr, in 1932.
 She worked as a stenographer, and her husband was a clerk for the railroad.
-They lived at 3303 Tilden Street in the Roxboro section of the city.
+The Alcorn home was at 3303 Tilden Street in the Roxboro section of the city.

 Support the Friends of Mount Moriah